How to Create a Home Office Filing System You’ll Actually Use

 The key to eliminating home office clutter once and for all is creating a fail-proof system for organizing your papers.
 If you’ve got a good system in place that works for you and everyone else in your family, you’re far less likely to create more piles of papers in your office.

-Here are some keys to creating a paper filing system you’ll actually use.
+Here are some keys to creating a paper filing system you’ll actually use in your home office.

 1. Should it Stay or Should it Go?

 Before you can begin filing papers away, you have to actually go through everything you have.
 We know this sounds painful, but being organized now will save you a headache while you’re trying to find a tax form or your car title, for example.
 It’ll also make filing papers in the future a heck of a lot easier.
 Here are some pointers: